-Of all America’s major cities, only Phoenix, Arizona, matches Las Vegas for sunshine.
-On average, 85% of the hours from dawn until dusk are bathed in golden rays – it’s always pool weather here, in other words, and the big hotels all vie to build better and more elaborate spaces for bathing and partying.
-Caesars’ recently revamped Garden of the Gods complex, for instance, has no less than seven.
+Of all America’s major cities, only Phoenix and Arizona matches Las Vegas for sunshine.
+On average, 85% of the hours from dawn until dusk are showered in golden rays meaning it’s always pool weather here.
+Since the weather is phenomenal, the big hotels all compete to build better and more elaborate spaces for bathing and partying.
+Caesars’ recently revamped Garden of the Gods complex.

 But, since this is Las Vegas, merely splashing around in water is not enough, no matter how cool the pool.
 In the past 10 years, the non-stop party vibe of Las Vegas has been cranked up a notch with the introduction of the day club.
 For the real money-no-object VIP experience, book a cabana.

 Las Vegas Dayclub & Pool Party FAQ

 What time do Las Vegas Pool Parties typically open?

 Dayclubs and pool parties typically open around 10:30-11 AM.
 If you want to avoid lines, we recommend arriving by 10-10:30.
 During busy weekends like Memorial Day Weekend, it might be smart to arrive even earlier.
 Almost all pool parties (with the exception of certain events at Encore Beach Club and Wet Republic) will have a free even ratio guest list.